Dallas grand jury to examine police officer's fatal shooting of neighbor

-(Reuters) - Texas prosecutors will convene a grand jury to investigate the fatal shooting last week of a man in his apartment by a Dallas police officer who said she mistook the residence as hers and thought she had encountered an intruder.
+(Reuters) - Texas prosecutors will convene a grand jury to investigate and possibly change a manslaughter charge against a Dallas police officer who fatally shot a man in his apartment last week, as the victim’s mother demands more answers.

-The officer, Amber Guyger, 30, was arrested on Sunday and charged with manslaughter in the death on Thursday of Botham Shem Jean, 26, who lived in the same building.
+The officer, Amber Guyger, 30, was arrested on Sunday and charged with manslaughter in the death on Thursday of Botham Shem Jean, 26, whom she shot after she said she mistook his residence as hers and thought she had encountered an intruder.

 Unsatisfied with the manslaughter charge, the victim’s mother, Allison Jean, demanded at a news conference on Monday that prosecutors uncover the circumstances of her son’s death.